Sunday, April 7, 2024

 Let f be a function of two variables x and y.
 The limit of the function f(x, y) as (x, y) approaches (a, b)) is L written as:

-if for every ϵ>0, there exists a small enough δ>0 such that for all points (x, y) in a delta disk around (a, b) except for (a, b) itself, the value of f(x,y) is no more away than ε from L. Using symbols, we rite:
+if for every ϵ>0, there exists a small enough δ>0 such that for all points (x, y) in a delta disk around (a, b) except for (a, b) itself, the value of f(x,y) is no more away than ε from L. Using symbols, we write:

 for every ϵ > 0, there exists ẟ > 0 such that